Great founders consciously create a board with the right balance and diversity of character and capability.

 VCs have their own bosses – their LPs or investors – who they need to make returns for.
 So you might have an investor who is pushing for an exit.
 They need to show a return to their investors to help them raise their next fund.
-But the timing is wrong for the company as the economy is faltering, exit valuations are down yet the growth potential for the company is significant.
+But the timing is wrong for the company as the economy is faltering, exit valuations are down and yet the growth potential for the company is significant.

 Or you have a founder who comes up with a crazy idea which makes little sense.
 The founder wants to pivot the whole company around this new idea.
 This is where the independent director comes in to provide calm judgement not necessarily to block the idea but to make sure a proper discussion is had where viewpoints from all the stakeholders are considered.

 Solve conflict: Particularly when the independent board member has the trust of the founder and the investors they are able to act as a mediator when conflict arises.
 Also in a situation where some board members may be disqualified from making some decisions like accepting an insider term sheet which favours investors over other shareholders, they can make an independent decision taking into account all shareholders’ interests.

 Expertise: Founders have the luxury of choosing an independent board member to fit the needs of the company.
 Figure out the major challenges facing the company and whether you have the right people in the management team to tackle those challenges.
 If you don’t have all of the required expertise internally an independent director can can fill the gap.

 In terms of value-add that independent board members can give you, here are five common personas: